 (17b) . . . if indeed we suffer with Him, that we may also be glorified together.
 (18) For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.
-(19) For the earnest expectation of the creation eagerly waits for the revealing of the sons of God.
-(20) For the creation was subjected to futility, not willingly, but because of Him who subjected it in hope; (21) because the creation itself also will be delivered from the bondage of corruption into the glorious liberty of the children of God.
+(19) For the earnest expectation of the creation eagerly awaits for the revealing of the sons of God.
+(20) For the creation as subjected to futility, not willingly, but because of Him who subjected it in hope; (21) because the creation itself also will be delivered from the bondage of corruption into the glorious liberty of the children of God.
 (22) For we know that the whole creation groans and labors with birth pangs together until now.
-(23) And not only they, but we also who have the firstfruits of the Spirit, even we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.
+(23) And not only they, but we also who have the first fruits of the Spirit, even we ourselves groan within ourselves, eagerly awaiting for the adoption, the redemption of our body.
 (24) For we are saved in this hope, but hope that is seen is not hope; for why does one still hope for what he sees?
 (25) But if we hope for what we do not see, then we eagerly wait for it with perseverance.

-(26) Likewise the Spirit also helps in our weaknesses.
+(26) Likewise, the Spirit also helps in our weaknesses.
 For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.
 (27) Now He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God.
 (28) And we know that all things work together for good to those who love God, to those who are the called according to His purpose.
 (29) For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren.
-(30) Moreover whom He predestined, these He also called; whom He called, these He also justified; and whom He justified, these He also glorified.
+(30) Moreover, whom He predestined, these He also glorified.